Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Endurance is the amount of data you can write to an SSD before it becomes unreliable.

-To increase usability, SSDs use wear-leveling, algorithms that make an SSD use up all of its memory chips, cell by cell, before the first cell is erased and written on again.
+To increase usability, SSDs use wear-leveling algorithms that make an SSD use up all of its memory chips, cell by cell, before the first cell is erased and written on again.
+This is similar to using all parts of a whiteboard evenly instead of picking just a particular corner, as we generally do in real life.

-Consequently, the entire drive "wears" evenly.
-For this, SSDs with larger capacities generally have higher endurance than smaller ones.
+Wear-leveling ensures the SSD “wears” evenly.
+Thanks to this, SSDs with larger capacities generally have higher endurance than smaller ones.

-Of all the items above, endurance is likely the most important since it decides the value of a drive.
-Let's find out more about it.
+Of all the items above, endurance is likely the most important since it determines a drive’s value.
+Let’s learn more about it.

 SSD endurance

-SSD endurance is generally presented in two ways: Terabytes Written (TBW) or drive writes per day (DWPD).
+SSD endurance is generally measured in Terabytes Written (TBW) or drive writes per day (DWPD).

 Terabytes written